 Whole House Dehumidifier Pros and Cons

-Do whole house dehumidifiers work?
-Yes, that’s the short answer.
-Whole house dehumidifiers work really well for what they are meant to accomplish.
-They will help reduce the percentage of humidity in the air in your home.
+Whole house dehumidifiers work really well to reduce the percentage of humidity in the air in your home.

-As with the installation of any major appliance in your home, you want to be sure you are aware of not only the advantages, but any drawbacks or obstacles that come with it as well.
-It’s often recommended that the average indoor humidity level for a home be somewhere between 40%-60%, but there are many different factors that could cause that percentage to go up or down.
+As with the installation of any major appliance, you want to be sure you are aware of not only the advantages, but any drawbacks or obstacles that come with it.
+It’s often recommended that the average indoor humidity level for a home be somewhere between 40%-60%, but various factors could cause that percentage to go up or down.

 There are many reasons why you might like to have a dehumidifier for your whole home, and most of them relate to the environment inside your living space.